U.S. judge throws out many metals price-fixing claims

-U.S. District Judge Gregory Woods in Manhattan dismissed claims against BASF, Switzerland's UBS Group AG, South Africa's Standard Bank Group Ltd and the London Platinum and Palladium Fixing Co.
+U.S. District Judge Gregory Woods in Manhattan dismissed claims against BASF, Switzerland's UBS Group AG (UBSG.S), South Africa's Standard Bank Group Ltd (SBKJ.J) and the London Platinum and Palladium Fixing Co.

 In a 104-page decision in the proposed class-action case, Woods said dismissal was appropriate because of a lack of proof these defendants conspired to fix prices, had sufficient ties to the United States, or both.